UWPCE-PythonCert/PythonCertDevel220/source/modules/lesson08/functional-programming-3.rst

 Introduction
 ============
-In this third lesson on functional programming follow a string of related techniques.
-We first look at closures and compare them to

-In this third lesson on functional programming we will follow a string of related techniques.
+In this third lesson on functional programming, we will follow a string of related techniques.
 First, we will look at closures and compare them to classes and objects and thereby bridge the gap between functional programming and object oriented programming.
 We will then see how closures